-78. Civic education, human rights education and education against discrimination are integral to the curriculum and are addressed in a wide range of subjects at different key stages of learning such as General Studies at primary level, curricula under the Personal, Social and Humanity Education at secondary level and the core subject of Liberal Studies implemented at New Senior Secondary curriculum in the 2009/10 school year.
-To support schools in promoting concepts and values pertaining to these curriculum areas, professional development programmes and resources support are provided to empower teachers' professional capability to implement these curricula.
-Relevant learning activities and programmes are provided to deepen students' understanding of the concepts and values relating to civic education, human rights education and education against discrimination.
+77. Basic Law education, civic education, human rights education and education against discrimination are included in the curriculum and are addressed in a wide range of subjects at different key stages of learning such as General Studies at primary level, curricula under the Personal, Social and Humanities Education at secondary level, and the core subject of

+Liberal Studies implemented in the senior secondary curriculum.
+To support schools in promoting the concepts and values pertaining to these curriculum areas, professional development programmes and resources support are provided to empower teachers' professional capability to implement these curricula.
+Relevant learning activities (including Mainland exchange programmes, project learning, museum visits, service learning, etc.) to enhance students' understanding and application of the Basic Law in daily lives are provided to deepen students' understanding of the concepts and values relating to civic education, human rights education and education against discrimination.